A radial scalar product for Kerr quasinormal modes: Definition of a radial scalar product

 \subsection{Properties and non-uniqueness of the weight function}

 With \eqn{p25}, we arrive at one of this article's key results. \Eqn{p25} along with \eqnsa{p15}{p23} define a scalar product for which \tk{}'s radial equation, \eqn{p14}, is self-adjoint.
 In turn, self-adjointness, in principle, implies that as long as the eigenvalues may be defined, and that they are unique, then the eigenfunctions are orthogonal, and very likely complete~\cite{ronveaux1995heun}.
-However, there are good reasons why the explicit demonstration of orthogonality and completeness are beyond the scope of this article.
+However, there are good reasons why the explicit demonstration of orthogonality and completeness are beyond the scope of this article\footnote{{In particular, one route to demonstrating completeness of the single-frequency radial functions would be to construct an isomorphism between them, and a known basis~\cite{London:2020uva,Christensen2003}.}}.
 The most pressing reason has to do with the fact that $\tx{W}(\xi)$, \textit{naively}, appears to diverge on the event horizon, and at spatial infinity.
 Understanding that \textit{apparent} divergence and its consequences is preliminary to further investigation.
 Visual inspection of \eqn{p22} points to the origin of these divergences.
 In \eqn{p22a}, the factor

 clearly creates a potential for the weight function to become singular at $\xi=0$ and $\xi=1$.
 For this reason, the radial eigen-problem may be said to be of the \textit{singular}\footnote{Note that e.g. the Jacobi and Legendre polynomial problems are also singular in this way~\cite{ARFKEN2013401}.} Sturm-Liouville type~\cite{pinchover_rubinstein_2005}.
 In \eqn{p22b}, we see that the net exponents of $\xi$ and $1-\xi$ may still prevent divergence if their total \textit{real part} is positive.
 Similarly, the exponential factor may diverge if the real part of $\tx{C}_2=4i\delta \cw$ is greater than zero.
 Thus, to determine the physical conditions in which $\tx{W}(\xi)$ diverges, one might embark on an analysis of the $\text{sign}$ of parameters within \eqn{p22b} or, equivalently, \eqn{p24}.
 While this is a somewhat cumbersome exercise, it is easy to see that the exponential factor,